cdixson-ds/cdixson-ds.github.io/_posts/2020-09-25-Learning-About-Neural-Networks.md

 title: Learning how to implement a Neural Network from Scratch
 ---

-## I wanted to learn more about what goes on under the hood.
-Learning to code a neural network with base python and numpy
+## Learning to code a neural network with base python and numpy

 When I first started learning about neural networks what really stood out was how much I really didn’t understand.
 That is pretty much how I feel whenever I embark on something new, but it was even more apparent for this topic because a lot of the details had been abstracted away.
 Keras is an open-source neural-network library.
 Tensorflow is another library released by Google which is often used alongside Keras, as Keras has the ability to work on top of Tensorflow.
 Using these tools, a very simple neural network can be implemented within about five or six lines of code, but there is a lot going on behind the scenes that I want to have a better understanding of.